DerwenAI/ray_tutorial/README.md

 An introductory tutorial about leveraging [Ray](https://docs.ray.io/en/master/) core features for distributed patterns.

-Note: this code has been tested with Python 3.7 on macOS 10.13 and Ubuntu 18.04 LTS.
+Note: these examples have been tested using Python 3.7+ on:
+  * Ubuntu 18.04 LTS
+  * macOS 10.13

 ## Getting Started